Master Ship Index

 Built in Gothenburg 1936.

-M/T Fenris has more information on this ship, as well as a crew list.
+M/T Fenris has more information on this ship and her voyages, with a crew list.

 • M/T Ferm NS *